 Far more people use FaceTime on an iPad or iPhone than on Mac, but recording a conversation is more difficult.
 Here are your options.
 (For more general advice, see How to record your iPhone screen.)

 A screen-recording feature was added to Control Centre in iOS 11.
 Note, however, that the feature has been deliberately designed to capture video but not audio in certain apps for - we assume - legal reasons.
 And FaceTime is one of the apps where you don't get to record audio.

 If a recording of the video component of the FaceTime - and not the sound - is sufficient for your needs, however, then this is definitely the simplest solution.

-First, bring up the Control Centre by swiping up from the bottom of the screen.
+Before we begin, you need to check that the record button is in Control Centre.
+Start by swiping up from the bottom of the screen.
 (On iPad a short swipe up just brings up the dock; keep swiping to bring up the full screen containing recent app thumbnails, the dock and the Control Centre.)
 Have a look to see if the screen recording icon is there: it's a small white circle with a larger white circle around it.

 If it's not there, you need to go into Settings and tell iOS to display the screen recording feature in Control Centre.
 Go to Settings > Control Centre > Customise Controls, scroll down and tap the green plus sign next to Screen Recording.

 Now you should be ready to record you screen.
 So follow these steps to record the video part of the FaceTime call: